Safe seat: Fiji

 In Fiji, prior to the December 2006 military coup, elections were held under the 1997 Constitution, which allotted 46 of the House of Representatives' 71 seats on an ethnic basis.
 23 were reserved for the indigenous majority, 19 for Indo-Fijians, 1 for Rotumans, and 3 for members of all other ethnic minorities.
-There was a strong tendency towards voting on ethnic lines.
+There was a strong tendency toward voting on ethnic lines.
 Thus, in the 1999 general election, although the indigenous seats were split between several parties, all 19 Indo-Fijian seats were won by the Fiji Labour Party – which won none of the indigenous seats.
 In the 2001 general election, the conservative indigenous nationalist Soqosoqo Duavata ni Lewenivanua party won 18 of the indigenous seats, with the other 5 going to the ultra-nationalist Conservative Alliance – which later merged into the SDL.
 All 19 "Indian" seats were retained by the Labour Party.
 In the 2006 general election, all Indo-Fijian seats remained safely Labour, while the SDL won all 23 indigenous seats.
 Among other minorities, only the communal seat of West Central was a safe seat for the ethnic United Peoples Party.

 The new Constitution adopted in 2013 abolished constituency representation altogether, in favour of party list seat allocation based on nationwide results.
 The 2014 general election was held on that basis, thus putting an end to all safe seats.
 The Labour Party suffered a near wipe-out.